A Presidential Memoir, without a

 And they have nonchalantly acquiesced on our collective rights as a nation-state in the face of modern-day robbery and false partitioning of a

-sovereign territory at the behind the scene prompting by France and by an ICJ
+sovereign territory at the behind-the-scenes prompting by France and by an ICJ

 whose convoluted finding lacks precedent as to statutes or facts.